Yoga frequently Asked Questions

 You may make payment for your membership via cash, credit card or NETS.

-We provide yoga mats and bath towels for all guests.
-Mat towels and padlocks are available for rent and purchase respectively from the reception.
+We provide yoga mat, 1 hand towel and 1 bath towel (for studio with shower facility).
+Additional towel is available at $1 rental.
+Mat towels (for hot yoga classes) and padlocks are available for rent and purchase respectively from the reception.
 Wearing suitable yoga and fitness clothing is recommended – items that are stretchy and comfortable for movement.